 Sustainable Parks, Recreation and Tourism

-Students in the SPRT major will acquire an understanding of natural resources recreation and tourism that integrates sustainability and effectively links theorywith practice while engaging the community.
-They will become adept at the management of parks, resorts, marinas, trails, campgrounds, nature centers, outfitting businesses, camps and many other outdoor venues.
-All senior level courses have a hands-on project component, where students work directly with professionals in the field applying classroom knowledge, critical thinking and effort to provide a lasting benefit to professional parters and society.
+Students in the SPRT major will acquire an understanding of natural resource-based recreation and tourism that integrates sustainability and effectively links theorywith practice while engaging the community.
+Students become adept at the management of parks, resorts, marinas, trails, campgrounds, nature centers, outfitting businesses, camps and many other outdoor venues.
+All senior-level courses have a hands-on project component, in which students work directly with professionals in the field, applying classroom knowledge, critical thinking and effort to provide a lasting benefit to professional partners and society.

-More than 90 percent of the internships are paid and can be done in Michigan or beyond.
+The capstone professional internship requirement gives students a great opportunity to apply their education and get real-world experience as a bridge to their professional careers.
+More than 90 percent of the internships are paid, and they can be done in Michigan or beyond.
 Each is focused on the student’s professional interests.
-The Department of Community Sustainability coordinator works with students throughout their internship to help him or her get the most from this field experience.
+The Department of Community Sustainability has a coordinator who works with students throughout their internships to ensure that they make the most of this field experience.

 • National Park Service

-- US Forest Service
+• U.S. Forest Service

 • Local parks

-- Camp director
+• Camp director

-- Amusement parks
+• Amusement parks

-- Cruise ships
+• Cruise ships

-- Marina management
+• Marina management

-Study Abroad Opportunities:
+Study Abroad Opportunities